rubygems/bundler/README.md

 See [gembundler.com](http://gembundler.com) for up-to-date installation and usage instructions.

-### Troubleshooting
+### Troubleshooting and Reporting Bugs

-For help with common problems, see [ISSUES](https://github.com/carlhuda/bundler/blob/master/ISSUES.md).
+For help with common problems and instructions on how to report a bug please see [ISSUES](https://github.com/carlhuda/bundler/blob/master/ISSUES.md).

 ### Development